 The big idea: Using computer models to simulate the flow of people and materials through the warehouse environment is already an important tool for forward-thinking operators and managers, and it will become even more vital as enterprises push for ever more efficient and sustainable operations.

-- A flow simulation exercise can identify operational bottlenecks, safety concerns, and quality issues—all of which impact business outcomes.
+- A flow simulation exercise can identify a warehouse’s operational bottlenecks, safety concerns, and quality issues—all of which impact business outcomes.

 - Flow simulations are useful for both new and existing facilities.
 They are key to expanding and pressure-testing operational strategies in a variety of hypothetical scenarios, helping warehouses to ready themselves for a fast and flexible response to shifting demands.

 Climate change, geopolitical unrest, a global pandemic: as we’ve lately experienced, supply disruption can be sudden, extensive, and potentially disastrous.
-This makes it all the more essential for companies in every sector to closely examine how their warehouses are operating—and how well.
+This makes it all the more essential for companies in every sector to closely examine inefficiencies in warehouse layout and operations.